vbejgrowicz/Redux-Utility-Functions/README.md

 .flatten
 ----
-Creates a new array with elements recursively flattened.
+Creates a new array with elements flattened into single array.
 ```
 reduxUtils.flatten(array)
 ```